 As at the date of this Agreement, the Interconnected Party is injecting Gas into First Gas’ Pipeline at the existing Receipt Points.

-The Parties have agreed to enter into this Agreement to set out the terms on which the Interconnected Party may continue to connect to, and inject Gas into First Gas’ Pipeline at the existing Receipt Points, and at Additional Receipt Points in future.
+The Parties have agreed to enter into this Agreement to set out the terms on which the Interconnected Party may continue to connect to, and inject Gas into, First Gas’ Pipeline at the existing Receipt Points, and at any Additional Receipt Points in future.

 AGREEMENT: